juju-solutions/tupperware/reactive-charming-details.md

 The configure_website_port is a function that handles the http relationship, specifically the port.
-This function is decorated with `@when('nginx.started', 'website.available')` to only run when Nginx is started and the webiste is available.
+This function is decorated with `@when('nginx.started', 'website.available')` to only run when Nginx is started and the website is available.

 ```python
 @when('nginx.started', 'website.available')